graphql-dos-shield

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage with descriptions for all three parameters, so the description adds no extra meaning.
-Baseline score of 3 is appropriate.
+Input schema has 100% coverage with descriptions for each parameter.
+The tool description adds no additional meaning beyond what schema provides, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.